stabilaprotocol/java-stabila/Stabila protobuf protocol document.md

 Transaction and transaction-related messages.

-- Any behaviors which consume energy are regarded as transaction.
+- Any behaviors which consume ucr are regarded as transaction.